Tenderness (General Public song)

-"Tenderness" is a song by English new wave band General Public, released as a single in May 1984 from their debut studio album All the Rage (1984) by I.R.S.
-Records.
+"Tenderness" is a song by the English new wave band General Public, released as a single in May 1984 by I.R.S.
+Records from their debut studio album All the Rage (1984).

 Content

 The song's lyrics tell about a man who really needs tenderness to feel like a man.
 It was one of the band's first singles.
 The single cover of the extended versions has a sentence reading "words like conviction can turn into a sentence".